Skip to content

 RBACX

-RBAC + ABAC authorization for Python with a clean architecture, declarative JSON policies, framework adapters, and optional hot reloading.
+RBAC + ABAC + ReBAC authorization for Python with a clean architecture, declarative JSON policies, framework adapters, and optional hot reloading.

 Inspiration & Philosophy